Dry Van Shipping: Pros, Cons, and Rates

 Use a dry van load board to find carriers and compare rates.

 Finding dry van freight can be a cinch.
 One of the simplest ways is to find trusted brokers offering loads on a load board.
+Brokers use these platforms to find carriers to meet their specific needs.
 Staying loaded prevents deadhead runs and lost layover time, and keeps your dry van loaded and making you money.

 Load boards help you find the best loads that keep you in your preferred lane and end as close as possible to where you will pick up your next load.
 The Truckstop.com Dry Van Load Board has verified loads from vetted brokers that keep your business making money whenever you’re on the road.
 Sign up today.